SOFT PRETZELS

 Starter Flexibility

-I’ve left a wide range for the amount of starter to be used in this recipe.
-If you need help determining how much starter you should use based on the environment of your home and your baking timeline goals, check out this video.
+This is one of my first recipes, and one of the things I used to do was adjust the amount of starter based on environment and baking timeline goals.
+I soon learned that this confused people, so in my current recipes I have switched to adjusting fermenting times instead.
+Seeing as I have not updated this recipe, you will still notice a range of starter.
+To help you determine how much starter to use based on the environment of your home and your baking timeline goals, check out this video.
 You can also reference the suggested baking timelines below.
-I do not do this in my newer recipes, as it has proven confusing for some.
-However, understanding your environment, baking timeline goals, and how much starter is perfect for your situation will open up a realm of control in your sourdough baking world that is unmatched.
+I do not do this in my newer recipes; however, understanding your environment, baking timeline goals, and how much starter is perfect for your situation will open up a realm of control in your sourdough baking world that is unmatched.

-I’ve placed the butter inside the dough instead of on top of the dough.
 Brushing these pretzels with butter before baking will limit their ability to brown properly in the oven.
-If you think they need more butter, brush them with butter after they come out of the oven.
-In addition, butter works to keep these soft pretzels soft, as well as provide a very slight stickiness to the dough that helps shaping happen with ease.
+If you think they need more butter, brush them with butter after they come out of the oven (but, beware that it will dissolve the salt).

 Gluten Development

-Gluten can be easily developed in a stand mixer fitted with a dough hook attachment.
-Because of the low hydration, a low speed (speed two on a KitchenAid) is all that is necessary, and the dough is ready to rise in ten minutes.
-Alternatively, the dough can be turned out onto the counter and kneaded by hand.
+For this stiff dough, gluten is easily developed in a stand mixer.
+Because of the low hydration, a low speed (speed two on a KitchenAid) is all that is necessary, and the dough is ready to rise in twelve to fifteen minutes.
+Alternatively, the dough can be turned out onto the counter and kneaded by hand for fifteen to twenty minutes.

 Bulk fermentation

-Bulk fermentation timing is controllable based on how much starter you decide to use in the dough.
-This recipe can be made all in one day or left to ferment slowly overnight.
+Bulk fermentation timing is flexible, depending on your personal fermentation preferences.
+For best results, let this dough rise to double in size.
+This recipe can be made all in one day or left to ferment overnight.
 Because this dough contains extra flour, the starter has plenty of food.
 This means that if the dough goes over double in size, the end results will still be great.
 An over-proofed dough will not expand in the baking soda bath or in the oven, but is only likely to occur if the dough is left untouched for an exceedingly long time, and goes above triple in size.

 Shaping